ssofiap/CTJFI-web/README.md

 To run the website locally for development or testing purposes, follow these steps:

-1. Clone the repository: `git clone [repository URL]`
+1. Clone the repository: `git clone https://github.com/ssofiap/CTJFI-web.git`
-2. Navigate to the project directory: `cd my-church-website`
+2. Navigate to the project directory: `cd ctjfi_web`
 3. Open the `index.html` file in your web browser or serve it using a local server.

 ## License